maptiler/manual/usage.rst

 The visual quality of the output tiles is also defined by the resampling method.
 Selected method is used for interpolation of the values of individual pixels and it affects the sharpness vs smoothness of the produced maps.

 `-resampling near`
  Nearest neighbor resampling.
 Rarely makes sense for production data.
-Can be useful for quick testing, since it is much faster the the others.
+Can be used for quick testing, since it is much faster than the others.

 `-resampling bilinear`
  DEFAULT.
 Bilinear resampling (2x2 pixel kernel).